 One of the worst aspects of divorce is the need to manage childcare.
 Children are often the glue that forces people to remain in contact when parents attempt to separate their lives.
 For two people who wish for nothing more than to stop communicating, it can be a lot to deal with.

 This puts kids in an unfortunate situation where parents constantly fight.
-When these arguments are about custody arrangements, children can feel like they are partially to blame for family troubles.
+When these arguments are about child custody living arrangements, children can feel like they are partially to blame for family troubles.
 An article from Forbes illustrates that technology can alleviate these concerns, often with devices divorcees already own.

 Dealing with emotions digitally